 This is possibly the most powerful aspect of setting goals.
 As Jocelyn Glei explains in her article for Inc: “Our brains are wired to seek completion.
 When you recognize a task as complete, your brain releases dopamine, which makes you feel good and makes you want to repeat the behavior again to feel more pleasure.”
 Mihaly Csikszentmihalyi refers to a phenomenom he calls flow.
-According to Csikszentmihalyi, "What makes an experience genuinely satisfying is a state of consciousness called flow.
+According to him; "What makes an experience genuinely satisfying is a state of consciousness called flow.
 During flow, people typically experience deep enjoyment, creativity, and a total involvement with life.”
 Experiencing flow can positively influence one’s engagement in work.
 Think about your exercise habits.
 It's often difficult to start but once you are in the “flow” you start to enjoy the experience and you want to repeat the behaviour.

 Blake Beattie, in his book Bullseye - The Ultimate Guide to Achieving your Goals, defined a technique called the POWERTIP achievement system that helps to maintain momentum when you are struggling as well as to eliminate habits that limit you, and maintain “magic success” for long-term success.

 If you set personal objectives you not only break big dreams into actionable steps, you give yourself time and space to evaluate what you need to do in order to achieve your personal or professional aspirations.
 Setting SMART goals also allows employees and managers to align their individual goals to the larger vision of the company which not only improves productivity but helps to maintain company culture and keeps everyone on the same page.
 Through setting individual goals companies can ensure that every member of the team is involved in the process of improving and growing the business, as well as being aware of what's expected from them.